mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 That is really the basic nature of human life, which is called *avidyā*. *Avidyā* is not karma, but it is a *quality* of the karma.
 In other words, [it supports] karma, [preserves] karma.
 So it's really pain, *affliction*.
 In Sanskrit *avidyā* is *klesha*. *Klesha* is not exactly ignorance, but we say *klesha* is a pain or affliction.

 So [*avidyā* is] the very basic nature of pain, or affliction, or [*suffering*](glossary#suffering).
 That's why [Buddha](glossary#buddha) says life is characterized by suffering.
 We are right in the middle of the truth, but we don't know.
 We are really doomed not to know.
-We’re not trying to ignore it, we want to know, but we don't know; we are “doomed”.
+We’re not trying to ignore it, we want to know.
+But we don't know; we are “doomed.”
 That is really by *avidyā*, ignorance.

 So the quality of karma is *ignorance*.
 When you talk about karma as *samskara*, remember this point.

 And also, karma as *bhava* (*existence*).

 Karma becomes the mainspring of one's present world because karma as *samskara* is the first movement.
 What movement?
 It's based on *affliction*, pain.
 We are there; this is the very first movement of human beings.
 And then, this movement is really the driving force of leading human beings to enter the human world, the dualistic world.
 That is *consciousness*, *name and form*, *six consciousnesses*, *contact*, *feeling*, *craving*, and *grasping*, and then *existence*.
 So, exactly this karma as *samskara* is really the mainspring of leading you to enter into the human world.
 That is what is called *existence*; karma as existence.

 So from this point, you know pretty well, karma as existence is what?
 Already pain, affliction.
 We don't know what the truth is, but we want to know, but we cannot know.
 So finally, we don't know what to do, but that is already the first movement.
 That's why the quality of the first movement is affliction.
 And then, already this movement guides you in how to create the human world.
 That is *consciousness*.